How to craft an eye-catching business cover letter in 5 steps

 Describing accomplishments with specific and quantifiable details is especially important, as this gives employers real-life examples of the value you have to offer.

-Here is an example of how to describe an accomplishment in a business cover letter
+Here are some examples of how to describe accomplishments in a business cover letter

 5. What to include in a business cover letter closing statement